ssss1029/newssight/README.md

 # Newssight Overview
-Node.js app, similar to Polisight.
+Node, React, and MySQL app, similar to Polisight.
 This is still in the works.
-README coming soon!

 # Setup